 Kids with neck injuries or those whose torticollis doesn't improve after a few days will need an X-ray to evaluate the position of the spine.
 A child may need to see a specialist if the neck tilt lasts for more than a week.

 Some symptoms can be signs of underlying conditions that might be causing the torticollis.
 Call the doctor if your child has a tilted head and:

-- cannot move the neck
+- can't move the neck

-- has trouble eating or drinking, or complains of vision changes
+- complains of vision changes

 - has recently started taking new medicines

 - just isn't acting like himself or herself

 If your child has a medical condition that affects the neck (like Down syndrome), call the doctor right away if your child complains of neck problems.
 If you're not sure if your child is at risk for neck problems because of a medical condition, call your doctor and ask.